DeathKing/miniMaxima/README.md

 # miniMaxima

-A toy implementation of Maxima.
+A toy implementation of Maxima-like Computer Algebra System.